Introduction to the OT Books of the Major Prophets

 In this chapter, we briefly address some of the common Themes, Purposes and Theology of both the Major and Minor Prophets.
 See the introductions to the individual books for further treatment of subjects relating to each book.

-The most prevalent theme dominating most of the books is God’s Covenant with Israel, although the books of Daniel, Obadiah, Jonah, and Nahum involve God’s working in the history of other nations.
+The overarching theme dominating most of the books is God’s Covenant with Judah and/or Israel, although the books of Daniel, Obadiah, Jonah, and Nahum also involve God’s working in the history of other nations.
 The relationship between God and Israel is portrayed by several illustrations such as “shepherd and flock”, “husband and wife”, and “potter and clay”, among others.
 We also see past, present and future aspects of the covenant, such as God’s faithfulness from the beginning, promises of blessings for obedience, warnings of judgment for disobedience, calls for Israel’s repentance, and promises of future restoration in the Messiah's kingdom.
 God’s blessing and curses as proclaimed by the various prophets are so prevalent that they are often listed as major themes in many commentaries, but should always be understood in the context of the Lord's covenant with His chosen people.

 A related theme common to the books is the contrast of the depravity, apostasy and idolatry of the people with the sovereignty, righteousness and justice of God.
 While the people were stubborn (stiff-necked) in their disobedience, God was steadfast, faithful and even stubborn in His love for His chosen people.